PavanRangani/docs/docs/prd/communication/meeting.md

 ## Delete

-Delete is not allowed only when other user is editing this meeting.
+Delete is not allowed  when other user is editing this meeting.
 See [Notification for other user is editing](#notification-for-other-user-is-editing) for more details

+If the meeting  has any tasks, then the meeting/notes can’t be deleted.
+On Delete, shows “Delete not Possible” dialog.

-On delete, opens delete confirmation dialog
+If Meeting doesn't have any tasks, On Delete, shows delete confirmation dialog

 ## Notification for other user is editing